johanneskross/ng2-charts-boundary-lines/README.md

 # Documentation

-`/projects/ng2-charts-boundary-lines` is the root directory for the library
+`/projects/ng2-charts-boundary-lines` is the root directory for the library.

 `/projects/ng2-charts-boundary-lines-demo` is an example app to demonstrate the library.

 Run `npm run start` from this git root directory and navigate to `http://localhost:4200/` to see the demo app.